Ending the Journey in Turkey

 The Race to the Hospital

-We decided to take her to a private hospital about twelve miles away from Göreme.
-We hired a taxi, and the driver — sensing our urgency — drove incredibly fast across the quiet morning roads.
+We decided to take her to a private hospital about twelve miles from Göreme.
+We called a taxi, and the driver—sensing the urgency—drove quickly through the quiet morning roads.
+He wasn’t reckless—he was trying to help.
+It was one of several moments where we felt genuine care from the people we encountered in Turkey.

-When we arrived, the hospital was almost empty.
+When we arrived, the hospital was nearly empty.

 The IV

-It wasn’t easy to insert.
-Indie screamed as the nurses tried to place it, and the whole experience felt like torture.
-To try and calm her, I played the Fairytale from the Shrek soundtrack — the same song I used to play for her when she was first born.
+Indie screamed as the nurses tried to place the IV, and the whole experience felt overwhelming.
+To calm her, I played “Fairytale” from the Shrek soundtrack—the same song I used to play when she was first born.

 Recovery — and a Difficult Journey Home

-The doctors also gave her an inhaler to help open her airways.
-It helped her breathing, but it made her very emotional and unsettled for the next few days.
+After a few hours, Indie was stable enough to be discharged.
+The doctors prescribed medication and gave her an inhaler to help her breathing.
+It worked—but left her emotional and unsettled over the next few days.

-Because of that, our journey home became extremely difficult.
-Our return flights were rough, and when Indie’s fever returned during the trip, we had to extend our journey and spend an extra night at an airport hotel in Berlin before continuing home.
+She had moments of distress on the flights—crying, restless, and overwhelmed.
+When her fever returned mid-journey, we had to extend our trip and spend an extra night at an airport hotel in Berlin before continuing.

-It gave her a little more time to recover before the final flight.
+It gave her time to recover before the final leg.

 Indie in the hospital with IV